mnmx0101/data-science-for-policy-research/README.md

 ## About This Repository

-This repository is a practical guide to the **data science workflow**, offering reusable code and project examples.
+This repository is a practical guide to the **data science workflow**, providing reusable code and project examples.
 It is structured in three phases, each designed to build upon the last:

 - **Phase 1: Foundations**